Back to News

 Bain & Company is forecasting subaverage growth of 3 percent in US retail sales this holiday season (November and December only), slightly below the 10-year average growth rate of +5.2 percent.
 The forecast calls for non-store sales (e-commerce and mail order) to grow by 9.5 percent while in-store sales will increase by just 0.5 percent.

 EDITOR’S NOTE: This story will be updated as more retail forecasts are released.
+The Retail Council of Canada information was added November 1 and the ICSC information was added October 17.
 Check back to the NSGA website or the NSGA Scoreboard e-newsletter for updates.

 Topics